-Techniques such as "laser surface mapping" and "range based vision" are systems that acquire depth information over an entire scene and use them for pose and distance determination.
-It provides 3D feature details at the cost of being computation intensive[1].
+Techniques such as "Laser surface mapping" and "range based vision" are systems that acquire depth information over an entire scene and use them for pose and distance determination.
+It provides 3D feature details at the cost of being computation extensive [1].
 An efficient approach is presented for modeling 3D surface map of an object employing an uncalibrated camera.
 This technique employs a camera, which acquire a surround image of a rigid object.
 Total reconstruction of the overall shape of the object was conducted by collecting all the projected feature points around the object into a single measurement matrix [2], which is analyzed to yield an overall 3D model of the object.
 For constructing the 3D model, the triangulation theory was considered especially in obtaining the dynamic radius of the object.
 With laser line on the object, ample information could be gathered.
 The resolution is a very important parameter in acquiring an accurate surface map of the object.
 High-resolution means acquiring more information or matrix from the laser line for each positions.
 The surface map can be further improved by increasing the measurement position of the rotating table.
 But this also requires more processing power and proper matrix programming.
 The accuracy of the range and 3D coordinates of measured object point are determined by following factors:

-- The calibration of the azimuth.

-- The intensity of the laser.

-- The accuracy of the matcher.
+- 1. The accuracy of calibration of the azimuth. - 2.
+The accuracy of the intensity of the laser. - 3.
+The accuracy of the matcher.

-1.1.
-PREPROCESSING
+I. PREPROCESSING

-The experimental set-up used a frame grabber (DT-Acquire 3135), a B/W camera, a laser diode, grating line, a moving table with 30 degree per step, Builder $C^{++TM}$ programming software and proper work-space.
-In the implementation described here, a laser diode with user adjustable focusing optics and the output wavelengths of 603mm and 670mm, and a camera with the width angle of 12 degrees was used.
+The experimental set-up used a frame grabber (DT-Acquire 3135), a B/W camera, a laser diode, grating line, a moving table with 30 degree per step, Builder C++TM programming software and proper work-space.
+In the implementation described here, a laser diode with user adjustable focusing optics and the output wavelengths of 633nm and 670nm, and the camera with the width angle 12 degrees were used.